nikogura/nikogura.com/EngineeringStandards.md

 func validateGroupMembership(userGroups, allowedGroups []string) bool {...}
 ```

 #### 4. Avoid Inline Error Handling - it's easier to read, and are you really worried about the extra newline?
+Sure, in the inline version the variable is scoped to the conditional, but is that really more important than readability?
+Your functions shouldn't be that big in any case.
+Optimize for your future self, who might not be as clever as you feel today.
 ```go
 // WRONG
 if err := doSomething(); err != nil {...}